Our Methodology

 4. How We Calculate Future Equity

-The Property Growth Calculator V1 estimates equity by subtracting the original loan amount (purchase price minus deposit entered) from the projected future property value.
-This is a simplified estimate.
+The Property Growth Calculator estimates equity by subtracting the original loan amount (purchase price minus deposit entered) from the projected future property value.
+This is a deliberately simplified estimate.

-A property owner who has made regular repayments over 10 years will have a significantly higher actual equity position than V1 shows.
-For example, on a standard 30-year principal and interest loan, approximately 15–20% of the original loan principal is typically repaid after 10 years — equity V1 does not capture.
+A property owner who has made regular repayments over 10 years will have a significantly higher actual equity position than the calculator shows.
+For example, on a standard 30-year principal and interest loan, approximately 15–20% of the original loan principal is typically repaid after 10 years — equity the current calculator does not capture.

 - Mortgage repayments made over the projection period